Tigers put Miguel Cabrera on IL with biceps strain - WTMJ

 Hinch could tell Cabrera was altering his swing — he isn’t releasing one hand on his follow-through — and felt it was time to shut him down before the injury worsened.

-“I told him after the game I don’t want him to keep fighting it and get it checked out and put him on the injured list to make sure we nip this pretty early,” Hinch said.
+“I told him after the game I don’t want him to keep fighting it and get it checked out and put him on the injured list to make sure we nip this pretty early,” Hinch said before the Tigers were beaten 5-2 and swept by the Indians on Sunday.

-The two-time AL MVP will undergo further evaluation and tests Sunday in Cleveland.
-The Tigers will consult with their doctors in Detroit.
+The two-time AL MVP underwent further evaluation and tests in Cleveland, and the Tigers consulted with their doctors in Detroit.
 At this point, Hinch said the plan is for Cabrera to remain with the team on the road and travel to Houston.

-A four-time batting champion, the 37-year-old Cabrera is off to a slow start in 2021.
+A four-time batting champion, the 37-year-old Cabrera is off to a slow start.
 He is batting just .125 (3 for 24) with one homer and three RBIs in seven games.

 Hinch is understandably concerned about Cabrera’s injury, but he’s not going to overreact until the team gets more information.